Giuseh/rimozione/README.md

 # rimozione
-Simple bot for FiveM Forced Removal activity into on the server
+Simple bot for FiveM Forced Removal activity of the server